dapinedo/R/docs/index.md

 2. project: Dr. Semmelweis and the discovery of handwashing
 3. <a href="https://rpubs.com/odenipinedo/data-manipulation-with-dplyr" target="_blank" rel="noopener noreferrer">data manipulation with dplyr</a>
 4. writing efficient R code
-5. working with dates and times in R
+5. <a href="https://rpubs.com/odenipinedo/working-with-dates-and-times-in-R" target="_blank" rel="noopener noreferrer">working with dates and times in R</a>
 6. project: drunken datetimes in Ames, Iowa
 7. string manipulation with stringr in R
 8. working with web data in R